SveltePress/sveltepress/README.md

 ### Creating a project

-- Run one of follow command.
+- Run one of the following command.
 Depends on what package manager you are using
   - `npm create @svelte-press`
   - `yarn create @svelte-press`
   - `pnpm create @svelte-press`